 Brazier became the first professional of the Owen Sound Golf and Country Club.
 Mind you, the course had not yet been built when Brazier became its professional.
-The layout was planned by Stanley Thompson's brother Nicol Thompson late in 1920.
-The next spring, the Thompson, Cummings & Thompson Company was on site busy at its construction work that would last throughout 1921.
-When Brazier arrived, he kept the 150 members of the new golf club active on a temporary course beside the construction site while the course proper was taking shape.
-As Paul White points out in Owen Sound: The Port City (2000): "The Owen Sound Golf and Country Club received acclaim far and wide for its design and the quality of the course.
-In the 1950s Nick Weslock, one of the top golfers of that era, claimed that this course was 'second only to Sudbury's Idlewyld as the best nine -hole course' in the province of Ontario" (137).
+The layout was planned by Stanley Thompson's brother Nicol Thompson late in 1920, and the Thompson, Cummings & Thompson Company was commissioned to build the course, beginning that fall.
+Construction work would last throughout 1921.
+When Brazier arrived, he kept the 150 members of the new golf club active on a temporary course, and the local newspaper observed of him that he was "almost in love with the local golf course and entirely in love with golf" Sun Times [Owen Sound], 27 April 1957, p.
+10).

 Like Rickwood, Brazier followed the Stanley Thompson construction trail.
 In 1923, he became the professional golfer at the Bayview Golf Club, which was being expanded from its original 9-hole configuration to an 18-hole layout.
 The architect commissioned for this work was none other than Stanley Thompson.
 (This golf course, which had been located at the junction of Lawrence Avenue and Bayview Avenue, no longer exists, having been swallowed up years ago by Toronto development.)
-At Owen Sound and Bayview - where Thompson, Cumming & Thompson and Stanley Thompson &
+At Owen Sound and Bayview - where Thompson, Cumming & Thompson and Stanley Thompson & Company, respectively, were working on the golf course while Brazier was present as each club's professional golfer - one wonders whether Brazier perhaps had a role similar to Rickwood's role at the

-Company, respectively, were working on the golf course while Brazier was present as each club's professional golfer - one wonders whether Brazier perhaps had a role similar to Rickwood's role at the Summit Golf and Country Club and the Thornhill Golf Club.
+Summit Golf and Country Club and the Thornhill Golf Club.
 Was he appointed professional golfer in part to superintend the finishing touches to the Thompson golf course during the first year of play?

-Figure 72 Bill Brazier, Sault Ste Marie Golf Club, 1925.
+Figure 74 Bill Brazier, Sault Ste Marie Golf Club, 1925.
 Photo supplied by Sandt Gougeon.